-When you are planning on introducing a new product to the world, the only way to find out if it’s going to be profitable or not is by conducting market research.
+When you are planning on introducing a new product to the world, the only way to find out if it’s going to be profitable or not is by conducting market research and learn how to improve research skills of yourself.
 In fact, if you ask any successful entrepreneur, they will tell you that this is the only way to start developing any sort of product.

 That is, because, in today’s market, customers are the ones holding the power.
 If they don’t like the product, no matter how much thought and effort you put into it, it’s simply not going to be successful.
 Releasing a product without proper market research is like driving from point A to point B with no directions.
 You can try to find the way, but you will either fail, or it will take you a long time to get there.

 This is why, to make things easier, we have put together this guide on how to properly conduct market research.
 But first, you need to understand what market research is.
 So, without further ado…

 To put it simply, doing market research means finding information about your target audience, developing a buyer’s persona and determining whether or not the product is fit to satisfy their needs.
 You can do market research either to use it as a blueprint for developing a business plan or to test your current plan.

 Market research will tell you a number of valuable things, such as where and how your target audience is searching for products, what are the industry trends, as well as what are your customers’ pain points.
 By understanding all of these things, you can tailor your product to fit the market, as well as understand how to market your products, in order to reach customers.